tc39/proposal-async-context/README.md

 # Motivation

-Ergonomic async tasks tracking in JavaScript.
-There are multiple implementations in different platforms like `async_hooks` in Node.js and Zones.js in Angular that provides async task tracking.
+Provide a mechanism to ergonomically track async tasks in JavaScript.
+There are multiple implementations in different platforms like `async_hooks` in Node.js and `zones.js` in Angular that provides async task tracking.
 These modules works well in its very own platform, yet they are not in quite same with each other.
 Library owners have to adopt both two, or more, to keep a persistent async context across async tasks execution.

 Tracked async tasks are useful for debugging, testing, and profiling.
 With async tasks tracked, we can determine what tasks have been scheduled during a specific sync run, and do something additional on